 I have seen this aspect of the role supported by another person (either inside or outside of the team) where the overhead is taking the delivery manager away from Agile & lean practices and Team health & happiness.

 The middle of the Venn diagram (the core skills)

-Sitting in the middle of the Venn diagram are very important skills that span all parts of the delivery manager role like coaching (team and external people), diplomacy, leadership, communication and facilitation.
+Sitting in the middle of the Venn diagram are very important skills that span all parts of the delivery manager role like coaching (individuals, the team and people outside of the team), diplomacy, leadership (including servant leadership), communication and facilitation.

 There is a lot more detail behind each of these areas, which I’m happy to discuss further.
 Different teams will have different needs from their delivery manager, depending on the make-up of the team and the organisation that the team is within.
 There may also be a need for a delivery manager to have particular technical skills or understanding of what the team is delivering.
 I’d be interested in hearing thoughts from anyone that works in this area in the comments below.

 **Post updated Feb 2018, you can see what changed here**